changsyuanwu/ACertainMagicalBot/README.md

 # ACertainMagicalBot

-A Discord Bot with various commands for roles moderation, entertainment, utility, etc.
+A Discord Bot with various commands for server moderation, games, utility, etc.

 Also has specific commands for Fantasy War Tactics R such as getting hero stats and set information.